MIT-LCP/mimic-website/content/en/docs/IV/modules/ed/triage.md

 ## `temperature`

-The patient's temperature in degrees Celsius.
-Incorrect documentation in Fahrenheit may occur.
+The patient's temperature in degrees Farenheit.
+Some temperatures may be incorrectly documented as Celsius.

 ## `heartrate`